klahnakoski/Qb/docs/Dimension Definitions.md

   - **format** - convenience attribute instead of using the value function to convert a part to a string.
 This will look at the type of domain, and use the default formatting function for that type.
   - **type** - type of domain ("set", "time", "duration", "numeric", "count", "boolean")
   - **esfilter** - limits the domain to a subset.
 If this is undefined, then it will default to the union of all child dimensions.
 This can often be bad because the esfilter can get complicated.
 You will often see "esfilter":ESQuery.TrueFilter to simply set the domain to everything.
+  - **fullFilter** - partition filters are applied in the order the parts are declared in theory.
+A record that matches a part will not match any other part in the partition.
+Due to technical limitations of ES, this is not done in practice yet.
+Until then, ```fullFilter``` can be used to get the non-overlapping filter rules for any part.
   - **isFacet** - force the partitions of this dimension to be split into ES facets.
 This is required when the documents need to be multiply counted
   - **path** -  function that will map a value (usually pulled from ```field```) and converts it to partition path.
 The dimension definition allows the programmer to define partitions of partitions, forming a tree.
 A partition path is a path through that tree.
 In the event the tree is left undefined, the datasource will be used to find all values and build the tree using the path function.
 Return a single value if you want to simply parse a value into a nicer set of parts.
   - **edges** - the child edges, with further dimension attributes